syncfusion-content/flutter-docs/Flutter/maps/bubble.md

 <b>Using SfMapsTheme</b>

-You can also customize the below appearance of the bubbles.
+You can also customize the below appearance of the bubbles using `SfMapsTheme`.

 * **Background color** - Change the background color of the bubbles using the `SfMapsThemeData.bubbleColor` property.
 * **Stroke color** - Change the stroke color of the bubbles using the `SfMapsThemeData.bubbleStrokeColor` property.